JocysCom/UMQF/MORA/analysis/enders-game/entities/hive-queen-actions.md

 ### 1 Humanity - war/death

+Context: The Hive Queen attacked humanity in the First and Second Invasions, not realizing they were sentient, causing mass death.

 *Note: The Buggers did not realize humans were sentient ("lonely animals who cannot dream each other's dreams").
 Once they realized, they stopped.*

 - ΔOS = -0.50 (Significant loss of life, existential threat, but stopped short of total destruction)